wessenstam/era/era/era.rst

 .. figure:: images/3g.png

-Select **Software** and note there is an included profile for **PostgreSQL 10.4** shipped with Era.
-Additional PostgreSQL and Oracle profiles can be created by registering database server VMs with Era.
+Select **Software** and note there is an included profile for **PostgreSQL 10.4** shipped with Era, along with MariaDB and MySQL.
+Additional profiles can be created by registering database server VMs with Era.

 Select **Compute > DEFAULT_OOB_COMPUTE** and note the default Compute Profile creates a 4 core, 32GiB RAM VM to host the database.
 To reduce memory consumption in the shared lab environment, you will create a custom Compute Profile.